-The dynamic data for VWFSJ's entire auto loan pool indicate that average gross default rate is about 0.26% on an annualized basis for the last one year.
+The dynamic data for VWFSJ's entire auto loan pool indicate that average default rate is about 0.27% on an annualized basis for the five years (from April 2015 to March 2020) before the coronavirus outbreak.
+After the outbreak the default rate has decreased and the average is about 0.22% for the last one year.